chaozhong2010/VHR-10_dataset_coco/README.md

 ### Acknowledgement

 In addition, we are very grateful to NWPU for providing VHR remote sensing images.
-URL: [NWPU-VHR-10](http://www.escience.cn/people/gongcheng/NWPU-VHR-10.html).We also own many thanks to Jianwei Li, who generously provided the SSDD dataset.
+URL: [NWPU-VHR-10](http://www.escience.cn/people/gongcheng/NWPU-VHR-10.html).
+We also own many thanks to Jianwei Li, who generously provided the SSDD dataset.

 ### Citation